It’s not often you hear me talk about a day out in a castle, but I can highly recommend wheelchair-friendly days out in Lincoln Castle.

 - Assistance dogs are welcome throughout the castle.

-- There are disabled toilets on the ground floor of the prison (with hoist) and at the East Gate entrance.
+- There are accessible toilets on the prison’s ground floor (with a hoist) and at the East Gate entrance.

 - The castle has two wheelchairs for hire from the shop.